What we provide

 February 15th 1:30PM - 4PM

 We will host Moms2B and Planned Parenthood to help connect residents with safe sex resources and prenatal education.
-We will also host Ohio State Dentistry, Optometry, and students to help provide immediate assistance, screenings, and referrals.
+Additionally, James Cancer Hospital will provide information for how women can attain mammograms and pap smears.
 Finally, Columbus Public Health will provide a general screening (blood pressure, heart rate, and more) and resources educating on maintaining a healthy daily life style

 February 22nd 11:30PM - 4PM